davincizhao/my_AIND_Solve-a-Sudoku-with-AI_project1/README.md

     2 apply this units to create peers.
     3 peers['E5'] has 32 peers, other box have 26 peers.(before all box have 20 peers)*

-### Install
+### How to Install

 This project requires **Python 3**.

-We recommend students install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
+Install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
 Please try using the environment we provided in the Anaconda lesson of the Nanodegree.

 ##### Optional: Pygame